 - Income vs Expenses.
-Obviously you want your income to exceed your expenses, not the other way around!
+Obviously, you want your income to exceed your expenses, not the other way around!
 One of the perks about being a college student is the flexibility of your schedule!
-You can easily add more income by babysitting, tutoring, or even just getting rid of extra clothes or items laying around unused.
+You can easily add more income by babysitting, tutoring, or even just getting rid of extra stuff you have laying around unused.

 - There are ALWAYS ways that you can cut back on your spending.
 Do you really need Netflix and Hulu?
 More than likely, no. If yes, find ways to make it work in your budget.
 Like splitting the cost and sharing a Netflix account with friends/roommates/family.
-Or by taking advantage of Spotify’s student discount where you get Spotify premium and basic Hulu for $5.99/mo!
+Or by taking advantage of Spotify’s student discount where you get Spotify premium and basic Hulu and Showtime for $5.99/mo.
 Is your morning coffee really that necessary?!
 Try caffeine pills or making your own lattes instead.
-Get creative, y’all.
+Get creative, Y’all.

 Find Ways To Make Saving Money Fun!

 - Have a challenge See how much you can save in a month by saving up all your loose change or how many days you can go without spending more than $2.00.
 Try to get your friends to join in on it too.
 A competitive spirit can be a good thing!

 - Repurpose things Pinterest has like a gazillion different easy, cheap, and/or FREE hacks using things you already have and turning them into cool new stuff.

 - Shop your pantry and closet first before you head to the grocery store or go shopping for new clothes.
 Let out your inner mad scientist in the kitchen and get creative.
 How many clothes in your closet have you forgotten you even have?
 I’d say, quite a few, from personal experience.